Go Finger Lakes Locations Without Hunting

 Many of your favorite trails and outdoor locations may be closed or have limited access during the fall hunting season.
 For anyone looking for peace of mind and open space without trail closures, explore this list of places where hunting is not allowed.
 We also advise you to check with each location before visiting as hunting policies can change.

 Rolling wooded hills, well-groomed trails, and varied niches make this small gem in Marcellus a must-visit for all members of the family.
 Short trails through an arboretum as well as wildflower and herb gardens near the John A. Weeks Interpretive Center are perfect for those who just want a brief, easy stroll.
 The longer Valley, Boundary, and Field to Forest trails offer extended trips to expand the experience and are thoroughly enjoyable by hikers of all levels.
-Note the interpretive center is currently open to the public on Saturdays only from 10:00 am–4:00 pm.
-The trails are open from dawn to dusk every day.

 The Cornell Lab of Ornithology, more commonly known as Sapsucker Woods, is a birding haven and great resource for long-time birders and those with an aspiring interest.
 Four miles of trails wander through the 230-acre sanctuary, with multiple interconnected loops that can be intermixed for longer trips.
 The mostly level trails weave through deep woods, atop boardwalks in swamps, and beside ponds bursting with wildlife of all kinds.